Blady-Com/gnoga/docs/user_guide.md

 ### Advanced: The "Connection" Parameter and GUI elements on the Stack

 The extra parameter "Connection" in our controller procedure "Default" can be used when you wish to block the connection procedure until the connection is closed.
-While not often used, the two common uses of Connection.Hold to block until connection is lost are:
+The two common uses of Connection.Hold to block until connection loss are:

 1. To add clean up copde on connection loss to the connection procedure, this could also have been added to the On_Destroy event for Main_Window.